jruck/wp-boiler/README.md

 ## About wp-boiler

-This is a Git-friendly foundation and workflow for quickly creating and managing new WordPress sites, assembled by [Justin Ruckman](http://jruck.us) of [Priceless Misc](http://pricelessmisc.com), and heavily derivative of Mark Jarquith's [WordPress Skeleton](https://github.com/markjaquith/WordPress-Skeleton).
+This is a Git-friendly foundation and workflow for quickly creating and managing new WordPress sites, assembled by [Justin Ruckman](http://jruck.us) of [Priceless Misc](http://pricelessmisc.com), and derivative of Mark Jarquith's [WordPress Skeleton](https://github.com/markjaquith/WordPress-Skeleton).

 It includes a copy of the latest default theme for use as a control variable and emergency fallback during development and testing, plus a handful of commonly-installed plugins:

 * **Akismet** - for spam
 * **All-In-One SEO Pack** - for tweaking page titles/descriptions as displayed on search engines, regardless of theme used
 * **EWWW Image Optimizer** - for automatically optimizing images beyond what WordPress does internally (good for faster speed and high GTMetrix, YSlow, etc scores)
 * **Database Sync** - for easy push/pull of database between local, dev, production, etc